ArchipelagoMW/Archipelago/README.md

  MultiServer.py
   * Added a try/except to prevent malformed console commands from crashing the entire server
+  * /forfeitplayer Playername now works when the player is not currently connected
   * Added /hint command on the server (use just /hint for help on command)
 can be used as /hint Playername Itemname
 All Itemnames can be found in Items.py starting at line 25